 It is about the possibilities of transforming an image into its black-and-white representation.

-Especially when you use this as help layer while retouching, you have to be extremely careful — otherwise you get massive color problems very quickly.
+Primarily when you use this as a help layer while retouching, you have to be extremely careful — otherwise, you get massive color problems very quickly.

 Conny shows the different interpretation possibilities in Photoshop: